 Skip to main content

-Arcmira bills premium usage by rows, not by page views or API calls.
-Rows are the unit of indexed content surfaced to your account — appearance/mention rows, people/organization/topic rows on aggregated views, and so on.
+Arcmira bills premium usage by rows, not by API calls.
+Rows are the unit of indexed content surfaced to your account: mention and appearance rows, related-entity rows, commercial rows, transcript blocks.
 API and web usage share the same row pool.
-A row counted for a web request is not counted again when you also request it via the API.
-Heavy automation will, however, use rows faster than incidental browsing.
+A row counted for a web request is not counted again via the API.
+There is no separate API tier; heavy automation uses rows faster than browsing.

 What counts as a row